mykeln/teslaprep/model_y_checklist.md

 1. [ ] Trunk arms properly align with where they meet the left and right quarter panels
 1. [ ] Headlights and rear lights are flush with the body
 1. [ ] Charging port is flush with the body
+1. [ ] Check for narrow, large, or uneven gaps between doors, headlights, and roof

 ### Paint condition walkaround ###